daniel10027/Dexel/README.md

 ### 6 - Load doGet() function

  - Above the editor click on Run
+ - If you have  an Function Error Click on run again
  - Allow acces to the App

 ### 7 - Deploy your Sheet Apps Code